 By then we had known of Goldstein’s work for many years, not only as editor of the definitive Tibetan English dictionary, but also for his work with Tibetan nomads and Tibetan history.
 He was regarded with slight concern by some of the Tibetans in exile, as he maintained a sufficiently good relationship with the Chinese authorities to frequently visit Tibet.
 However, we always felt that Mel was on the Tibetans’ side.

 Gradually, our relationship developed.
-Through Mel, we first provided funds for school material in Tibet.
-In 1999, he asked us for funds for the “Revolving Sheep Bank, after being knocked back by better established aid organisations, including the Red Cross (see Figure 10).
+Through Mel, we first provided funds for school materials in Tibet.
+In 1999, he asked us for funds for the “Revolving Sheep Bank, after being knocked back by better established aid organisations, including the American Red Cross (see figure 7).
 This was a micro credit scheme that ingeniously did not involve interest, as borrowers repay the bank in kind.
 The nomads kept all by-products (cheese, wool, etc), repaying their loan in years four and five.

 Other work relevant to Tibet